Biden makes all adults eligible for a vaccine on April 19

-WASHINGTON (AP) — President Joe Biden said he’s bumping up his deadline by two weeks for states to make all adults in the U.S. eligible for coronavirus vaccines.
+WASHINGTON (AP) — President Joe Biden announced Tuesday that he’s bumping up his deadline by two weeks for states to make all adults in the U.S. eligible for coronavirus vaccines.
 But even as he expressed optimism about the pace of vaccinations, he warned Americans that the nation is not yet out of the woods when it comes to the pandemic.

 The president warned that “ new variants of the virus are spreading and they’re moving quickly.
 Cases are going back up, hospitalizations are no longer declining.”
 He added that ”the pandemic remains dangerous,” and encouraged Americans to continue to wash their hands, socially distance and wear masks.